-The baseline player (BP) has to also switch side to return the lob.
+The baseline player (BP) has to also switch sides to return the lob.

-Both players from the defending team will be on the run to play the next ball, which makes it difficult continuing the point.
+Both players from the defending team will be on the run to play the next ball, which makes it difficult to continue the point.

 On the other side, the attacking team (OBP – opposing baseline player, and ONP – opposing net player) following the lob will take position at the net with a high chance to finish the point with an overhead or a high volley.